Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach

 Most such methods evolve density operators.
 However, it is often more efficient to sample stochastic pure-state trajectories and reconstruct the density matrix via ensemble averaging \cite{Disi1998, Strunz1999}.
 A notable method in this direction is the hierarchy of pure states (HOPS) approach \cite{Suess2014, Hartmann2017, Hartmann2021, Gera2023}, which assumes exponential decomposition of the BCF and unravels non-Markovian dynamics into a set of stochastic differential equations for auxiliary states.
-This method effectively halves the number of degrees of freedom and, in some cases, has been shown to converge faster with respect to the number of hierarchy levels than approaches based on hierarchies of density operators \cite{Zhang2016}.
+This method reduces the dimensionality of the state space from Liouville space to Hilbert space and, in some cases, has been shown to converge faster with respect to the number of hierarchy levels than approaches based on hierarchies of density operators \cite{Zhang2016}.

 At thermal equilibrium, the BCF is stationary---i.e., invariant under time translations \cite{Breuer2007}.
 Out of equilibrium or under external driving, the BCF can become explicitly time-dependent and thus loses time-translation invariance.
 The original HOPS formulation assumes a stationary bath, but there are extensions to nonstationary squeezed reservoirs \cite{Link2022} that yield time-local hierarchical equations for auxiliary density operators derived from HOPS.
 However, a systematic and efficient stochastic pure-state treatment for broader classes of nonstationary baths is still lacking.
 In this article, we derive and benchmark a more general HOPS formulation for explicitly nonstationary baths.
 We assume a specific ansatz for the BCF and build the HOPS formulation in a pseudo-Fock space \cite{Gao2022}.
 In this representation, the open quantum system interacts with a finite set of effective modes, and nonstationarity renders the effective Hamiltonian explicitly time-dependent.